 1. The Head teacher has an overall view of provision and ensures the adequacy of staff support.
-The Senior Leadership Team (SLT) keeps the governors informed of SEND issues.
+The Senior Leadership Team (SLT) keeps the governors informed of SEND issues, through the committee structure.

-2. The Governors have regard to the requirements of the SEND Code of Practice, set up appropriate funding and staff arrangements and regularly monitor the SEND provision.
+2. The Governors have regard to the requirements of the SEND Code of Practice [available in the main school office], set up appropriate funding and staff arrangements and regularly monitor the SEND provision through the committee structure.

 3. The SLT organises class groups annually, ensuring that arrangements meet the needs of all pupils.
-They also have responsibility for monitoring the quality of teaching and learning across the school and lead the Annual Review of EHCP meetings.
+They also have responsibility for monitoring the quality of teaching and learning across the school and lead the PCR meetings.